magicgh/manim-project/README.md

 ## Requirements
 * [3b1b/manim](https://github.com/3b1b/manim)
-* A Tex engine that can display the CJK characters
+* A Tex engine that can render CJK characters

 &emsp;&emsp;**Pay attention that the source file is unavailable to be complied directly, because I just modified some functions of Manim.**